felipeelias/felipeelias.github.io/_posts/2020-04-17-dont-lose-that-sidekiq-job.md

 ## Taking A Step Back

 This is a trivial example and reality is much more complicated.
 So let's take a step back and look at the fundamentals discussed in this post.
-If you understand them well, chances are that you'll be able to apply the thought process to numerous situations instead of relying on technologic specific solutions.
+If you understand them well, chances are that you'll be able to apply the thought process to numerous situations instead of relying on technological specific solutions.

-The fundamentals are the following.
+The fundamentals are the following:

 ### Dual Writes